hadrien-psydk/toggle_fullscreen/README.md

 This programs allows toggling a X11 window to fullscreen (or more exactly, to a border-less maximized window).

 ### Usage
 Run the program in a terminal, with the window name (the window title text) as the argument.
-The program waits for the specified window to open, make it fullscreen and leave.
+The program will wait for the specified window to open, make it fullscreen and leave.

 ### How to build on Ubuntu